-1 Dead after 3-Vehicle DUI Crash in Spartanburg Co.
+1 dead after 3-vehicle DUI Crash in Spartanburg Co.

 The driver of the 2007 Honda Sudan died at the scene.

-A passenger in that car was sent to the hospital with non-life threatening injuries.
+A passenger in that car was also sent to the hospital with non-life threatening injuries.

+The Spartanburg County Coroner identified the victim as 20-year-old Ericka Grace Solesbee of Boiling Springs.

 The driver of the 2001 Honda Sudan was not injured.